FrancoResearchLab/SWANS/README.md

 # Running the pipeline
 * *******************************************************************************
 ## Requirements
-SWANS uses Snakemake with Singularity to execure each rule within a Singularity container.
+SWANS uses Snakemake with Singularity to execute each rule within a Singularity container.
 SWANS was built and tested using Snakemake version 7.32.4 and Singularity (singularity-ce) version 4.3.2-1.el8.
 The images for each phase of the analysis are specified in the `Snakefile` and `FinalSnakefile`.
-All rules with the exeception of `rule cellranger_counts` use the 'POND' Docker image, while the `cellranger_counts` rule uses the 'cellranger' image.
+All rules with the exception of `rule cellranger_counts` use the 'POND' Docker image, while the `cellranger_counts` rule uses the 'cellranger' image.

-Dockerfile locations:
+### Docker files
+Docker images are loaded automatically with Singularity (no user action required).
+For those curious souls...Dockerfile locations:
+- pond: `hub.docker.com/r/francothyroidlab/pond`
+- cellranger: `hub.docker.com/r/francothyroidlab/cellranger`

+For those who would like to make their own images, see docker_files in this repo.
 - pond: `docker_files/POND/1.2/Dockerfile`
 - cellranger: `docker_files/cellranger/9.0.1/Dockerfile`